kuus/gatsby-starter/README.md

 ## Caveats

-- TODO: remove `plugins/gatsby-remark-mdx-v2-images` once mdx v2 is well supported by gatsby ecosystem, we can also remove the following deps then: `unist-util-visit`, `hast-util-from-dom` and `jsdom` @see https://github.com/mdx-js/mdx/issues/1041
+- TODO: remove `plugins/gatsby-remark-mdx-v2-images` once mdx v2 is well supported by gatsby ecosystem, we can also remove the following deps then: `unist-util-visit`, `hast-util-from-dom` and `jsdom`, see [issue](https://github.com/mdx-js/mdx/issues/1041)
+- Create a collection `shortlinks`, they can be created and assigned to content pages, we can check and prevent duplicates.
+The resulting file is then used to create the netlify redirects with Gatsby's `createRedirect`.